ashejim/C964/_sources/task2_doc/task2_doc.md

 After completing the application (part C), write your documentation (parts A, B, and D) following the **C964 Task 2 documentation template**:
 > [Task 2 documentation template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg)

-:::{warning}
+:::{tip}
-*The rubric is currently under development.* If you find the rubric difficult to understand, we recommend first referring to the guidelines on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg).
+The official rubric and directions were written to map the project’s elements to specific competencies.
+However, to allow for a broad range of projects its language is necessarily also broad.
+For more specifics, we recommend referring to the guidelines on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg?rtime=3q_Efs-u2kg).
 :::

 To gauge the level of detail evaluators typically expect, review these examples: